Andrew Harris (tennis): 2015

-Harris commenced the 2015 season at the Onkaparinga Challenger, where he qualified and registered his first challenger main draw win, defeating Hiroki Moriya 7–5, 6–1.
-He made it to the semi final, before losing to Marcos Baghdatis.
+Harris commenced the 2015 season at the Onkaparinga Challenger, where he qualified and registered his first Challenger main draw win, defeating Hiroki Moriya 7–5, 6–1.
+He made it to the semi-final, before losing to Marcos Baghdatis.
 This increased Harris's ATP ranking 157 places to a career high of No. 497.

 Harris made the second round of Australian Open qualifying.
 This was the last match Harris played for almost 2 years.

-2017
+2017-2018: Return to the Tour

-In January 2017, Harris returned to tennis gaining a wild card into the 2017 Canberra Challenger.
+In January 2017, Harris returned to tennis gaining a wildcard into the 2017 Canberra Challenger.
 He defeated Thomas Fancutt in round 1, before losing to Jan-Lennard Struff in a close 3-set match.
-Harris didn't play again until June 2017 on the ITF Futures circuit in USA.
+Harris did not play again until June 2017 on the ITF Futures circuit in USA.
 In July, he lost in qualifying rounds of two Canadian Challenger events.
 In September, Harris returned to Australia and won his second ITF title at Toowoomba in October.

-2018

 Harris spend the 2018 year on the ITF Futures and ATP Challenger Circuits across Australia and United States of America.
-His best performances were semi final results at Launceston in February, Australia F4 in March, USA F19 in July and USA F23 in August.
+His best performances were semifinal results at Launceston in February, Australia F4 in March, USA F19 in July and USA F23 in August.

-2019: First Challenger finals, ATP top 200
+2019: First Challenger finals, top 200

 In February, Harris reached his first ATP Challenger Tour final at Chennai Open Challenger.
 The result led to a career-high ranking.
 In May, Harris reached the final of Busan Challenger, further improving his ranking.
 In August, Harris lost in the first round of 2019 US Open – Men's singles qualifying.

-2020: Grand Slam debut
+2020-2021: Grand Slam debut, First ATP win

-Harris was awarded a wildcard into the 2020 Australian Open, where he lost in straight sets to 8th seed Matteo Berrettini.
-Harris ended 2020 with a singles rank of 229.
+Harris was awarded a wildcard into the 2020 Australian Open, where he lost in straight sets to eight seed Matteo Berrettini.
+Harris ended 2020 with a singles rank of world No. 229.

-2021: First ATP Main draw win

 Harris commenced 2021 at the 2021 Murray River Open, where he recorded his first ATP main draw win against Taro Daniel.
 Harris lost in the second round of the 2021 Australian Open – Men's singles qualifying.
-This was the final tournament Harris played for the year.
+This was the final singles tournament Harris played for the year.

-2022
+2022: Three Challenger doubles titles

-Harris lost in the first round of the 2022 Australian Open – Men's singles qualifying.
+Harris lost in the first round of qualifying at the 2022 Australian Open.
+He also lost at Wimbledon in qualifying.
+This was the final singles tournament Harris played in his career.

+2023-2024: Maiden ATP doubles final, Australian Open mixed semifinal

+At the 2023 Los Cabos Open he reached his maiden ATP final with Dominik Koepfer.

+At the 2024 Australian Open – Mixed doubles he reached the quarterfinals with partner Jaimee Fourlis upsetting top seeds Matthew Ebden and Storm Hunter en route.
+The Australian duo went one step further and reached the semifinals defeating fifth seeds Laura Siegemund and Sander Gillé.

+He was the traveling coach for James Duckworth in 2024.

+Personal life

+As of 2020, Harris is in a relationship with American professional tennis player Desirae Krawczyk.